TheWorldAvatar/Viz-Backend-Agent/README.md

-  "thursday": "A boolean indicating if the service should occur on a thursday", "friday": "A boolean indicating if the service should occur on a friday", "saturday": "A boolean indicating if the service should occur on a saturday", "sunday": "A boolean indicating if the service should occur on a sunday" }
+  "thursday": "A boolean indicating if the service should occur on a thursday", "friday": "A boolean indicating if the service should occur on a friday", "saturday": "A boolean indicating if the service should occur on a saturday", "sunday": "A boolean indicating if the service should occur on a sunday", "branch_add": "Optional parameter for branch to add when there is a form branching", "branch_delete": "Optional parameter for branch to delete when there is a form branching" }
 ```